dlite-tools/nlp-training/README.md

 # NLP-Training
 ## Problem Definition
 Training a production model is not trivial, the inference during training and production should have the closest behaviour possible such as the pre and post-processing transformations.
-During training, the experiments should be reproducible and easily trackable.
+These transformations should be solid and fully tested to guarantee that it behaves as expected.
+During training, the experiments should also be reproducible and easily trackable.

 ## Proposal